shaungrady/enum-utils/README.md

 #### `EnumMap.fromEnum()`

-Creates an EnumMap from an enum and a mapping of members to values.
-Use a `const` assertion on the mapping argument for maximum type safety.
-Mapping is exhaustive, so each enum member must be used as a property key.
+Returns an `EnumMap` instance that maps each enum member in the given enum to a corresponding value in the given mappings object.
+The mapping object value types may either be inferred or defined by the optional type argument.
+If inferred, it's recommended to use the `as const` assertion on the mapping object to narrow the value types.

 ```ts
 fromEnum(Enum, mapping as const);